Don Maynard: Professional career

 Maynard played four more seasons with the Jets after Super Bowl III including being named first-team all-Pro in 1969.
 But long-simmering tensions between him and Jets’ Coach Weeb Ewbank boiled over in 1973.
 He reported late to Jets' camp that summer and, six weeks later on September 10, Ewbank unceremoniously traded him to the St. Louis Cardinals for a future draft pick.
-He appeared in the Redbirds’ first two games for rookie head coach Don Coryell and caught one pass for 18 yards but didn’t play in the club’s next two contests and was released October 10.
+He appeared in the Redbirds’ first two games for rookie head coach Don Coryell and caught one pass for 18 yards but didn't play in the club's next two contests and was released October 10.
 Two months later, on December 12, Maynard signed as a free agent with the playoff-bound Los Angeles Rams.
-The Rams were coached by Chuck Knox, who’d mentored the New York Jets' offensive line during four of Maynard's prime seasons in Gotham – 1963-'66.
+The Rams were coached by Chuck Knox, who'd mentored the New York Jets' offensive line during four of Maynard's prime seasons in Gotham – 1963-'66.
 The Rams, however, didn't activate Maynard for their final game of that regular season nor their 27-16 divisional playoff loss to the Dallas Cowboys in Texas Stadium two days before Christmas.

 His NFL playing career at an apparent end, the 39-year-old Maynard caught on with the Houston Texans / Shreveport Steamer of the embryonic World Football League the next summer.
 But he had just five receptions for the club, which was forced to abruptly move from Houston in September 1974 when Texans' owner R. Steven Arnold unloaded the financially floundering franchise on a group of investors from Shreveport, Louisiana.
-Maynard retired as an active player after that tumultuous season but was hired by the newly christened Steamer’s as their receivers' coach.
+Maynard retired as an active player after that tumultuous season but was hired by the newly christened Steamer as their receivers' coach.
 Maynard remained in that role until the organization – and league – folded for good in October 1975.

 As a player, Maynard did not wear a chin strap on his helmet, instead using special cheek inserts that held the helmet tightly in place.

 One of only 20 players who were in the AFL for its entire 10-year existence, Maynard was also one of only seven players who played their entire AFL careers with one team.
 Maynard finished his career with 633 receptions for 11,834 yards and 88 touchdowns.
 His 18.7 yards per catch is the highest for anyone with at least 600 receptions.
 Maynard was the first receiver to reach 10,000 yards and retired as pro football's all-time leader in receptions and yards receiving.
 Charley Taylor passed him in career receptions in 1975, while Maynard's yardage mark stood until 1986, when Charlie Joiner surpassed him.